 An SGC teacher should be spiritually mature, skilled at teaching, and biblically knowledgeable.
+When looking for qualified teachers, remember to consider character first.
+Good character is the foundation for developing skills.

 Academic requirements: A teacher should be able to read, understand, and explain the course material well.
 Though an academic degree may equip a teacher with instruction methods and deeper knowledge, the SGC vision is to develop teachers who can transfer the same training to others.
 For this reason, we do not depend on finding teachers with academic degrees.
 We depend on God's faithfulness to give spiritual gifts to potential teachers everywhere.
 We expect to find and equip the people who are gifted with teaching ability.